| |

 To him my tale I teach.

-of Page |
+Top of Page

-O Wedding Guest! this
+O Wedding Guest! this soul hath been

 Alone on a wide wide sea: